-after father of William Penn + L sylvania, wooded (land), fem. of sylvanus < sylva, silva, forest: see sylvan
+Origin of Pennsylvaniaafter Admiral William Penn, father of the founder, William Penn + Classical Latin sylvania, wooded (land), feminine of sylvanus from sylva, silva, forest: see sylvan

 A state of the eastern United States.
-It was admitted as one of the original Thirteen Colonies in 1787.
-Explored by Europeans in the early 1600s, the region was settled by Swedes in 1634 and granted by royal charter to William Penn in 1681.
-The Mason-Dixon Line (surveyed in 1763-1767) established the southern boundary of the colony and was extended westward in 1784.
-Pennsylvania played a crucial role in the American Revolution and in the formation of the new republic.
-Harrisburg is the capital, and Philadelphia is the largest city.x
+One of the original Thirteen Colonies, it was explored by Europeans in the early 1600s, settled by Swedes in 1634, and granted by an English royal charter to William Penn in 1681.
+The Mason-Dixon Line (surveyed in 1763-1767) established the colony's southern boundary and was extended westward in 1784.
+Pennsylvania played a crucial role in the American Revolution and ratified the US Constitution in 1787.
+Harrisburg is the capital and Philadelphia the largest city.x